 What "Clean" Means in Practice

 The word "clean" appears repeatedly in this workflow, and it deserves a definition.
-A clean Pranapada is one that falls inside a permitted house with at least three degrees of margin from the nearest house cusp.
+A clean Pranapada is one that falls inside a BPHS auspicious house with at least three degrees of margin from the nearest house cusp.
 A clean Lagna is one that falls outside any Gandanta zone with at least two degrees of margin from the nearest Gandanta boundary.
 A clean Bhrigu Bindu is one that falls inside a sign with at least three degrees of margin from the nearest sign boundary.
 These margins are not classical rules; they are practical conventions that prevent a rectification from declaring a candidate "passing" when it is in fact one minute of arc away from failing.

 A Worked Example: Rectifying with the Pranapada Test